CaptKam/Chirpbot/replit.md

 # Overview

 ChirpBot V2 is a fully functional modern sports alert application providing real-time notifications and AI-enhanced insights for sports events.
-Successfully deployed and tested on August 18, 2025, the application monitors sports teams across multiple leagues (MLB, NFL, NBA, NHL) using authentic ESPN API data and generates intelligent alerts for high-impact game situations.
+Successfully deployed and tested on August 18, 2025, with major MLB alert system enhancements completed on August 22, 2025.
+The application monitors sports teams across multiple leagues (MLB, NFL, NBA, NHL) using authentic ESPN API data and generates intelligent alerts for high-impact game situations.
 Built with a React frontend, Express backend, and PostgreSQL database, the app integrates with OpenAI for contextual analysis, weather services for environmental data, and includes Telegram notification capabilities.

 **Design System Updates (August 18, 2025):**
 - Implemented modern, bold, sports-centric design with professional color palette